Harry Quick: Politics

 He also protested against the 2003 Iraq war in which Australian troops took part.
-He once took a Tasmanian apple into the Federal parliament in protest against legalising the import of New Zealand apples which have been banned in Australia for 80 years because of bio-security risk reasons, notably the Fireblight disease.
+He once took some Tasmanian apples into the Federal parliament in protest against legalising the import of New Zealand apples which have been banned in Australia for 80 years because of bio-security risk reasons, notably the Fireblight disease.
+The Speaker of the New Zealand Parliament was present on an official visit, and Speaker Neil Andrew named Quick for refusing to discard the apples as requested.
 He opposed the 2005 Walker Corporation planned development at Ralphs Bay, Lauderdale near Hobart that the State Labor Government had hoped for.
 He has always believed that politicians should take a "hands on" role in the community.
 Quick was an Opposition Whip 2001–04.

 On 12 August 2005, Quick announced that he would not contest his seat at the next federal election, blaming what he called the party's left-right factional disputes and lack of a strong leader as the reasons for his retirement.
 Quick caused controversy during the 2006 state election by endorsing not only fellow Labor candidates in the state equivalent of his seat, but also a Tasmanian Greens member, Nick McKim.

-Quick was expelled from the ALP on 20 August 2007 for failing to pay his membership fees.
+Quick was expelled from the ALP on 20 August 2007 for failing to pay his membership fees, and appearing with Liberal party representatives Vanessa Goodwin the candidate for Franklin and minister Joe Hockey when the preselected ALP candidate for Franklin was Tasmanian union official Kevin Harkins who Quick opposed.
+Harkins subsequently resigned as candidate after more controversy and Julie Collins was preselected as the candidate instead.
 He sat as an Independent member until his retirement.

 In February 2009, Quick was reported to be seeking preselection for the Tasmanian Legislative Council division of Derwent as a representative of the Tasmanian Greens.
 He had joined the Greens in July 2008.
 Five days after announcing his intention to contest the seat held by Treasurer Michael Aird, Quick abruptly changed his mind, citing a desire to spend more time with his family.

+Quick was elected in the 2014 general Tasmanian council elections to Glenorchy City Council as alderman and was elected deputy mayor of Glenorchy, but defeated for both positions in 2018.
+Quick was elected in the 2022 general Tasmanian council elections to Glenorchy City Council as alderman.

+Death

+Quick died in Adelaide from cancer on 19 October 2024, at the age of 83.